leapcode/leap_cli/doc/leap.md

 **Options**

 * `--local`
 Make a local testing node (by automatically assigning the next available local IP address).
 Local nodes are run as virtual machines on your computer.

 ## leap node init  FILTER

 Bootstraps a node or nodes, setting up SSH keys and installing prerequisite packages

-This command prepares a server to be used with the LEAP Platform by saving the server's SSH host key, copying the authorized_keys file, and installing packages that are required for deploying.
+This command prepares a server to be used with the LEAP Platform by saving the server's SSH host key, copying the authorized_keys file, installing packages that are required for deploying, and registering important facts.
 Node init must be run before deploying to a server, and the server must be running and available via the network.
 This command only needs to be run once, but there is no harm in running it multiple times.

 **Options**

+* `--ip IPADDRESS`
+Override the default SSH IP address.
+Default Value: None

+* `--port PORT`
+Override the default SSH port.
+Default Value: None

 * `--echo`
 If set, passwords are visible as you type them (default is hidden)

 ## leap node mv  OLD_NAME NEW_NAME